WHAT WE DO

 HOW WE WORK / HOW TO WORK WITH US

-We run our own research and development projects, usually grant funded, and are registered to lead and participate in EU funded research projects (PIC 925548878).
+We run our own research and development projects, usually grant funded, and are registered to lead and participate in EU funded research projects (PIC 925548878, currently this is underwritten by UKRI due to Brexit).

-We collaborate on other people's research (and other) projects, often helping to write the funding bids, for example embedding 'impact' and 'public engagement' in ways that truly benefit the research itself and those involved.
+We also collaborate on other people's research (and other) projects, often helping to write the funding bids, for example embedding 'impact' and 'public engagement' in ways that truly benefit the research itself and those involved, or leading sections/work packages of the research that we have expertise in.

 We do commissions for clients, and routinely work on large scale projects with some of the world's most famous organisations, like the Deutsches Museum (Munich), Natural History Museum (London), and Eden Project (Cornwall), as well as with funders and numerous universities.

 - We’re a non-profit, which means we have no shareholders to keep wealthy.
 This is important to us as most of our work is public funded one way or another.

 - We make everything open source and open access so it’s freely available for anyone to use for their own purposes.
 If it’s public funded, it should be available to all, and if it’s not public funded, it’s still likely better for society if it’s available to all.
 You can find our more recent code on GitLab and our older projects on GitHub.

 - We centre the concept of appropriate technology in our work, and make technology that is understandable, fixable, and can be repurposed (or maybe even composted), yet still works reliably.